-Symptoms include headache, heartburn, nausea, vomiting, epigastric pain, gastrointestinal bleeding, rarely diarrhoea, disorientation, excitation, drowsiness, dizziness, tinnitus, fainting.
+Human experiences of overdosage with naproxen may result in drowsiness, heartburn, indigestion, headache, gastrointestinal bleeding, rarely diarrhoea, disorientation, excitation, dizziness, tinnitus, fainting, nausea or vomiting.
 In cases of significant poisoning acute renal failure and liver damage are possible.

 Respiratory depression and coma may occur after the ingestion of NSAIDs but are rare.